What is EMI? EMI Full Form and EMI Meaning in Banking

 EMI comprises two primary components:

-1. Principal amount: This is the initial loan amount borrowed from the lender.
+1. Principal amount: This is the original sum of money you borrow from a lender.

 EMI calculation formula explained